Support Music & Dance

 The music and dance programs at the Folk School have supported the local community and visitors on campus for close to 100 years.
 Utilizing spaces that hold a deep historical significance on our campus, these programs offer unique experiences for beginners and longtime music and dance participants.

-Our music and dance endowment is designed to provide support for initiatives going above and beyond our annual classes, concerts, and dance programmingThe fund has an annual draw that is budgeted to allow for increased community engagement, educational outreach, and special events.
+Our Music and Dance Endowment is designed to provide support for initiatives going above and beyond our annual classes, concerts, and dance programming, allowing for increased community engagement, educational outreach, and special events.

 Wendy